carl-qi/EC-Diffuser/README.md

 ## Training an Agent

 Train your own agents using the commands below.
-Replace `CUDA_VISIBLE_DEVICES=0,1` with the GPU devices you wish to use (Note IsaacGym env has to reside on GPU 0).
+Replace `CUDA_VISIBLE_DEVICES=0,1` with the GPU devices you wish to use (Note IsaacGym env has to be on GPU 0).

 - **Train a PushCube Agent (3 cubes):**